leokruglikov/leokruglikov.github.io/content/post/groups.md

 $$

 instead of simply $\Gamma(g) = \bigoplus _{a} \Gamma(g)^{(a)}$.
 That is, one adds some degenerescence to a given element of the block-representation $\Gamma(g)^{(a)}$.
+Meaning that some of the irreducible representations are encountered more than once in the final, irreducible representation.

-This is a very important formula that describes well the notion of (ir)-reducible representations.
+This is a very important formula that describes the notion of (ir)-reducible representations.

 ### Why do we need it?
 Recap up to now
-- So for now what we understand is that there exists some kind of spatial structure (a triangle, cube, molecule, etc...) that has some symmetry associated to it.
+- So, for now, what we understand is that there exists some kind of spatial structure (a triangle, cube, molecule, etc...) that has some symmetry associated to it.
 What symmetry means is that one can apply one of the symmetrical transformation, and we won't be able to tell the difference between the systems before and after transformations.
+This is called "invariance under transformations" or simply "symmetries".

 - These symmetries obey to some mathematical properties between themselves.
 These mathematical properties are called a group.
+In other words, the geometrical transformations may obey relations, that are nothing but groups.

 - Instead of working with the group, which can be characterized using a Cayleigh table (containing all possible relations in the group), one can characterize the group